cocotb/cocotb/docs/source/library_reference.rst

     From http://no-color.org,

-        All command-line software which outputs text with ANSI color added should check for the presence of a ``NO_COLOR`` environment variable that, when present (regardless of its value), prevents the addition of ANSI color.
+        Command-line software which adds ANSI color to its output by default should check for a ``NO_COLOR`` environment variable that, when present and not an empty string (regardless of its value), prevents the addition of ANSI color.

 Simulator Objects